 To calculate the difference between your income and total spending, select the cell where you want the balance to display.
 Then, input the formula “=SUM(SheetName!Cell-Spending Cell)”.
 In the example, this is “=SUM(Income!F11-D2)”.
 This cell will show a negative number if you spent more than your earned.

 Step 7: Insert a Graph (Optional)

-Using a graph is optional, but it can help you better visualize how much you are spending.
+Using a graph on your spreadsheet budget is optional, but it can help you better visualize how much you are spending.
 To create a pie chart or bar graph that displays your spending, you first need to create a column for percentages.

 As you can see by the example, I just added another column.
 To total percentages automatically, the formula is “=Category Total Cell/Actual Total Cell”.
 In our example, the formula would read “=F2/F24”.

 Input this formula for each category you want displayed as a percentage.
 To get the numbers to display as a percentage rather than a decimal, highlight the column and select the “%” to quickly change it to percentages.
 Your total percentage should add up to 100 percent.

 Next, highlight the category column and the percentage column simultaneously.
 Once both are highlighted, go to “Insert” and choose which type of graph you want.
 If you don’t like the style you chose, you can always change it afterwards by right clicking your graph and selecting “Change Chart Type.”